top of page

 We would love to welcome you to our church, which is the main focal point in the village of Crossens.

-A Letter from Rev Les Thomas
+A Letter from Karen Corbett

 Latest News